 - Allergy medicine: Storms can blow in all kinds of stuff that drive your allergies wild.

-- First aid instructions: Print out instructions for the Heimlich, CPR and other basic aid in case you panic in an emergency.
+- First aid instructions: Know some basic First Aid skills such as how to stop bleeding, the Heimlich, CPR, and other basic aid in case you need it in an emergency.

 - Mosquito repellant: If it floods — or even rains a lot — your area could have a serious and potentially dangerous mosquito problem.